Olly Robbins: European Union adviser

-In July 2016, Robbins was appointed the head of the European and Global Issues Secretariat, advising the Prime Minister on the EU and to oversee Britain's exit from the European Union.
-Shortly thereafter, the secretariat was moved out of the Cabinet Office becoming a Ministry of State, the Department for Exiting the European Union, of which he became Permanent Secretary.
+In July 2016, Robbins was appointed the head of the European and Global Issues Secretariat, advising the Prime Minister on the European Union and to oversee Britain's exit from the EU.
+Shortly thereafter, the secretariat was moved out of the Cabinet Office becoming a Ministry of State, the Department for Exiting the European Union, of which he became permanent secretary.
 In September 2017, Robbins moved from the Brexit Department to become Prime Minister Theresa May's personal Brexit advisor.
 His closeness to May led to him being described as her consigliere, though he was praised by allies of the four Prime Ministers he served.

-Robbins's role in negotiating a deal for the UK withdrawal from the European Union led to some Conservative MPs blaming him for an anti-Brexit "establishment plot", criticising him as "secretive" and likening him with Grigori Rasputin.
+Robbins's role in negotiating a deal for the UK withdrawal from the European Union led to some Conservative MPs blaming him for an anti-Brexit "establishment plot", criticising him as "secretive" and likening him to Grigori Rasputin.
 Acting Cabinet Secretary Sir Mark Sedwill sent a letter to The Times defending Robbins, asserting that civil servants implement the decisions of elected governments.
-Sedwill pointed to the example of HMRC Permanent Secretary Sir Jon Thompson receiving death threats after giving evidence before MPs about the costs of a potential post-Brexit customs plan.
+Sedwill pointed to the example of HMRC permanent secretary Sir Jon Thompson receiving death threats after giving evidence before MPs about the costs of a potential post-Brexit customs plan.
 Responding to Sedwill's letter, Andrew Adonis said that civil servants should "start getting used to criticism", as they had the option to work on other policies.
 A group of former military and intelligence officials associated with pro-Brexit pressure group Veterans for Britain, including Sir Richard Dearlove, the former head of MI6, said Robbins had "serious questions of improper conduct to answer" over defence and security co-operation between the UK and the EU after Brexit.
-Former Department for Work and Pensions Permanent Secretary Sir Leigh Lewis backed up Sedwill's letter, noting the "occupational hazard for senior civil servants to be held responsible for the political decisions of ministers", of which he considered the attacks on Robbins to be a blatant example in a particularly toxic environment.
+Former Department for Work and Pensions permanent secretary Sir Leigh Lewis backed up Sedwill's letter, noting the "occupational hazard for senior civil servants to be held responsible for the political decisions of ministers", of which he considered the attacks on Robbins to be a blatant example in a particularly toxic environment.

 Later career

 In June 2019 it was reported that Robbins intended to resign when Theresa May left office.
-He was elected to the Heywood Fellowship at the Blavatnik School of Government in September 2019, after which he joined Goldman Sachs as a managing director of the bank's investment banking division; joining former European Commission President José Manuel Barroso, who was the non-executive chairman of Goldman Sachs International at the time.
+He was elected to the Heywood fellowship at the Blavatnik School of Government in September 2019, after which he joined Goldman Sachs as a managing director of the bank's investment banking division; joining former European Commission president José Manuel Barroso, who was the non-executive chairman of Goldman Sachs International at the time.

-Circa 2024 Robbins worked for strategic advisory firm Hakluyt & Company.
+Robbins worked for strategic advisory firm Hakluyt & Company in about 2024.

-Having applied to be Cabinet Secretary, Sir Chris Wormald was appointed in December 2024.
-He was one of the final three candidates with Sir Chris Wormald, Dame Antonia Romeo and Tamara Finkelstein.
+He applied to be cabinet secretary, but Sir Chris Wormald was appointed instead in December 2024.
+Robbins was one of the final four appointable candidates shortlisted by an expert panel with Sir Chris Wormald, Dame Antonia Romeo and Tamara Finkelstein.